 What is FPS (Frames Per Second)?

-One feature that is important when designing a Security/Surveillance Camera System is the “Frame Rate,” or “Frames Per Second (fps).”
+One feature that is important when designing a video surveillance system is the “frame rate,” or “frame per second (fps).”

 What is the Difference Between Frame Rates?

-Frames per second, or fps, are the simple act of measuring how many video frames the surveillance camera captures per second of video.
-30 fps means the camera captured 30 frames in a single second of video; the higher the frames, the smoother the video will be.
+Frame per second or fps, is the simple act of measuring how many video frames the surveillance camera captures per second of video.
+30 fps means the camera captured 30 frames in a single second of video; the higher the frames, the smoother the video.

-Lower frame rates can result in choppy or broken movement, but is less intensive for the camera and your network, ideal for locations without fast moving objects.
+Lower frame rates can result in choppy or broken movement but it is less intensive for the camera and your network, ideal for locations without fast-moving objects.
 If you are recording something fast like traffic, however, 30 fps would be necessary to smoothly record movement.

 Frame rate also has an impact on the size of your video files.
 A higher frame rate of 60 fps results in more frames, so the video file will be larger.
 If your system has a large storage capacity and bandwidth, and you need to record extremely clear video with fast motion, increasing your frame rate may be an option.